amgraham/dlist/README.md

 You only **really** need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php), make any [adjustments](#enhancement) you might need to make, and place it somewhere accessible on your web-host of choice.

-### Placement

-It is recommended to place it somewhere universally accessible, and then link it into other directories.
-Keep in mind, any associated [helper files](#helper-file) will need to go within the various directories that require them.
+If you are going to want to utilize dlist multiple times it is recommended to place it somewhere universally accessible, and then link it into other directories.

     cd /var/www/
     ln -s assets/dlist/dir-listing.php ./index.php

-I'm very aware that for multiple directories this can be a chore, I'm [open to suggestions](https://github.com/amgraham/dlist/issues/new) on how to alleviate the initial investment.
+Keep in mind, any associated [helper files](#helper-file) will need to go within the various directories that require them.

 Enhancement
 ----

 ### General Prettiness

 It will look prettier if you also utilize four icons and web-font.
 They are "turned on" by default, but you can turn them off easily by changing `$pretty` to `$false`.
-If you never update the associated variables, however, you will not see a difference.

 The four icons are from <http://somerandomdude.com/work/iconic/>, while the font is Universalis from <http://arkandis.tuxfamily.org/adffonts.html> both are included in this release for your convenience.
 If you happen to use dlist for processing markdown files there is an additional font in use: Anonymous from <http://www.ms-studio.com/FontSales/anonymous.html>, it is also included in this release for your convenience.